Acne is a general term for pimples and deeper pustules that are clogged pores. If severe enough acne can leave permanent scars.

 Acne vulgaris is an inflammatory disease of the skin, which is caused by changes in the pilosebaceous units.

 It is the most common form of acne.
 Large number of teenagers suffers from this, during the period of puberty.
 In most of the cases it tends to disappear or atleast decreases after one reaches early twenties.
 There is no fix prediction how long time it will take to disappear entirely,

 Signs and Symptoms of Acne

-Acne typically appears on face, neck, chest, back, shoulders and the areas of skin with the largest number of functional oil glands.
-People with acne frequently have a variety of lesions, some of which are shown in the diagrams below.
+It typically appears on face, neck, chest, back, shoulders and the areas of skin with the largest number of functional oil glands.
+People with pimples frequently have a variety of lesions, some of which are shown in the diagrams below.
 The basic acne lesion, called the comedo, is simply an enlarged and plugged hair follicle.
 Acne can take the following forms;

 Whiteheads: These are created when the openings of hair follicles become clogged and blocked with oil secretions and dead skin.